OTonGitHub/DhivehiFonts/README.md

 FAQ
 ---
+#### Add a Font?
+Simply make a pull request or open an issue with the font you want to be added with a link to it.
+I primarily use another git hosting provider so I might miss a notification, so you can always shoot an email at cryonix@daraknet.cc as well.
+But stick to issues, they won't he missed, just takes time for me to see them.

 #### Credits?
 ~~See commit message details of the font file, some of these fonts uses a copyleft license, they will be included here at a later date.~~